Understand Your Yard’s Microclimate

 The most impressive yards look good in every season, not just during the peak of summer.
 The trick lies in layering your landscaping to include a variety of plants that offer color, texture, and interest all year long.
 Start by establishing a framework with evergreens, ornamental grasses, and shrubs that provide structure even in the dead of winter.

 Then, fill in with flowering perennials and seasonal annuals to keep the color coming in waves.
 Spring bulbs like daffodils and tulips bring early cheer.
 Summer stunners like daylilies, coneflowers, and salvia offer long-lasting beauty.
 In the fall, plant mums and asters to stretch your garden’s display.
-And in winter, turn to texture—bark, berries, and swaying grasses can make even a snowy yard feel dynamic.
+And in winter, turn to textures such as bark, berries, and swaying grasses can make even a snowy yard feel exciting and dynamic.

-Think vertically as well as horizontally.
-Use a mix of plant heights to create visual interest.
+When incorporating your designs, also think vertically as well as horizontally.
+Use a mix of plant heights to create visual contrast.
 Ground covers like creeping thyme or sweet woodruff work beautifully at the base.
-Mid-height plants like peonies or black-eyed Susans provide body, and taller elements such as hydrangeas or ornamental trees act as focal points.
+Mid-height plants like peonies or black-eyed Susans provide fullness, and taller elements such as hydrangeas or ornamental trees act as focal points.
 Always aim for groupings of three or five rather than lone specimens for a more natural, cohesive look.

-Don’t forget the fragrance.
+Fragrance also makes a lasting impact.
 Scents from lavender, rosemary, honeysuckle, or jasmine add another layer of enjoyment.
-For extra movement and ambiance, let ornamental grasses or water features catch the breeze and bring your yard to life.
+For extra movement and ambiance, arrange ornamental grasses or water features where they are most apt to catch the wind and make your yard even livelier.

 Fertilize Wisely and Sustainably

-Fertilizer can make or break your lawn, depending on how—and how often—you use it.
+Fertilizer is another ingredient that can either make your lawn lush and resilient or bog it down, depending on how often and when it is used.
 A common misconception is that more fertilizer equals faster, greener growth.
-Over-fertilizing can burn your lawn, disrupt the soil’s microbial balance, and pollute nearby waterways.
+However, over-fertilizing can burn your lawn, disrupt the soil’s microbial balance, and pollute nearby waterways.

-The best way to fertilize is by working with—not against—your lawn’s natural needs.
-That’s where a soil test comes in again.
-Knowing what your soil already has (and what it lacks) will save you time and money.
+The best way to fertilize is by working with your lawn’s soil.
+Knowing what your soil already has (and what it lacks) will save you time and money, which is why we recommend a soil test..
 Cool-season grasses generally need feeding in early spring and again in fall.
 Warm-season grasses do best with fertilizing in late spring and summer.
 Slow-release fertilizers are ideal because they feed your lawn gradually, reducing the risk of overfeeding and supporting sustained growth.

 Organic fertilizers, such as composted manure, fish emulsion, or alfalfa meal, nourish the soil’s ecosystem while feeding your plants.
 Over time, these natural products help build healthier, more resilient lawns that require fewer chemical interventions.
 Bonus: they’re better for the environment and safer for kids and pets.